Sisson History, Family Crest & Coats of Arms

 - Charles P. Sisson, American Republican politician, Delegate to Republican National Convention from Rhode Island, 1928 (alternate), 1936

-- Bruce C. Sisson, American Democrat politician, Candidate for Connecticut State House of Representatives from Greenwich, 1946
+- Bruce C. Sisson, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Greenwich, 1946

 - Brian Sisson, American politician, Candidate for Mayor of Huntersville, North Carolina, 2009

-- Ames W. Sisson, American Democrat politician, Member of Connecticut State House of Representatives from Hebron; Elected 1926
+- Ames W. Sisson, American Democratic Party politician, Member of Connecticut State House of Representatives from Hebron; Elected 1926

 - Hand, Sisson, and Scott: More Yeoman Ancestors by Carol Clark Johnson.